bee42/traefik-with-docker/slidefire/traefik-with-docker/slides.md

 ---
 ## Summary

-* Traefik is a reverse proxy with easy setup and config
+* Træfɪk is a reverse proxy with easy setup and config
 * HTTP/1.1, HTTP/2 and websocket support
 * Auto config with multiple service discoveries
   * Kubernetes